Harvest Festival (Parks and Recreation): Plot

-With the Harvest Festival days away, Leslie (Amy Poehler) surprises everyone by booking Li'l Sebastian, a miniature horse and legendary Pawnee celebrity.
-Everyone is thrilled except Ben (Adam Scott), who doesn't understand the fascination.
-The chief of the local Wamapoke tribe, Ken Hotate (Jonathan Joss), visits the parks department and requests the harvest festival be moved, as it is built upon the site of a Wamapoke massacre.
-When Leslie explains it is too late, Ken warns them the festival may become cursed, although he privately tells the documentary crew that "there are two things [he] know[s] about white people: they love Matchbox 20, and they are terrified of curses."
-Ann (Rashida Jones) works the harvest festival first aid tent, where she confides in Donna (Retta) that she has not taken the break-up with Chris (Rob Lowe) well.
-April (Aubrey Plaza) tells Andy (Chris Pratt) that she loves him, but grows angry when he replies, "Dude, shut up!
+With the Harvest Festival days away, Leslie surprises everyone by booking Li'l Sebastian, a miniature horse and legendary Pawnee celebrity.
+Everyone is thrilled except Ben, who doesn't understand Li'l Sebastian's appeal.
+The chief of the local Wamapoke tribe, Ken Hotate, visits the parks department and requests the harvest festival be moved, as it is built upon the site of a Wamapoke massacre.
+When Leslie explains it is too late to move the festival anywhere else, Ken warns them the festival may become cursed.
+Ann works the harvest festival first aid tent, where she confides in Donna that she has become depressed after Chris broke up with her.
+April tells Andy that she loves him, but grows angry when he replies, "Dude, shut up!
 That is awesomesauce!"

-Joan Callamezzo (Mo Collins) arrives to report on the festival and is determined to find a negative story, although she does show excitement over Li'l Sebastian.
+Joan Callamezzo arrives to report on the festival and is determined to find a negative story, although she does show excitement over Li'l Sebastian.
 She initially fails to find a scandal, but then overhears Leslie and Ben discussing the curse.
-It becomes the focus of her story, especially after Tom (Aziz Ansari) tells Leslie that Li'l Sebastian escaped his pen.
-Tom blames Jerry (Jim O'Heir), although it was entirely Tom's fault.
+It becomes the focus of her story, especially after Tom tells Leslie that Li'l Sebastian escaped his pen.
+Tom blames Jerry, although it was entirely Tom's fault.
 The Pawnee media swarms the festival to cover the curse, endangering its opening the next day with the bad press, with one reporter likening Ben's past as a failed teen mayor with the curse.
 Now believing himself to be the curse, Ben leaves the festival.
 As Leslie reassures the reporters there is no curse, the power generator blows out, leaving the festival dark and stranding most of the parks department on a Ferris wheel.
 Using the blackout as an excuse, Ann takes Donna's advice to make out with Kiley (Joey Russo), her dumb but attractive patient.